Anyway Magazine

 Template 2

 Used for longer-form email updates.
-Can include affiliate links, articles from around the web, any updates, product reviews, guest contributor stories.
+Will include affiliate links, articles from around the web, product reviews, and guest contributor stories.